happypeter/LGCB/book/bash_mfd.md

 already exist.

-copy a directory and everything in it to somewhere:
+Copy a directory and everything in it to somewhere:

     peter@vostro:~/xxx$ tree